-It is possible to rapidly produce a rudimentary DEM - perfectly suited for terrain visualization or outreach purposes - by following the steps described in Sect.
-2.1.
-Further, all workflows for producing DEMs from HiRISE and CTX imagery largely follow this same overall principle described above.
-However, to produce cartographic products fit for scientific use, additional considerations are required, and it is necessary to manage the errors arising from the Stereo process.
-A key source of these errors comes from uncertainty in the camera pointing information (Tao et al., 2018).
+All workflows for producing DEMs from HiRISE and CTX imagery largely follow the same overall principle described above.
+However, to produce cartographic products fit for scientific use, it is necessary to manage the errors arising from the process.
+A key source of this comes from uncertainty in the camera pointing information (Tao et al., 2018).
 Slight errors in the spice kernels assigned to each image mean that, in practice, rays from the two cameras do not intersect perfectly resulting in a triangulation error (Beyer et al., 2018).
-Generally, this error is managed by bundle adjustment.
-This is the process by which the properties of the cameras and the 3-D locations of the objects they image are adjusted simultaneously to minimize the error between back-projected pixel location and its actual measured location (Triggs et al., 2000).
-ASP, like most photogrammetric software, includes a means of bundle adjustment (Beyer et al., 2018).
-If disparity exists, the ASP bundle_adjust tool uses a least squares cost-function to rectify the positioning of cameras and thousands of points across the scene (Beyer et al., 2018).
-Bundle adjustment helps ensure that DEMs are internally consistent and well registered to other datasets (Beyer et al., 2018).
-Note that this triangulation error is not a true error, it refers only to the internal consistency of the DEM in question; high triangulation errors are always bad, whereas a low triangulation error means the DEM is internally consistent but may still be offset from the "true elevation" of the object in question.
+Generally, this error is managed by bundle-adjustment.
+This is the process by which the properties of the cameras and the 3D locations of the objects they image are adjusted simultaneously to minimise the error between back-projected pixel location and its actual measured location (Triggs et al., 2000).
+ASP, like most photogrammetric software, includes a means of bundle-adjustment (Beyer et al., 2018).
+If disparity exists, the ASP bundle-adjust tool uses a least-squares cost-function to rectify the positioning of cameras and thousands of points across the scene (Beyer et al., 2018).
+Bundle adjustment helps ensure that DEMs are internally consistent and well-registered to other datasets (Beyer et al., 2018).
+Note that this triangulation error is not a true error, it refers only to the internal consistency of the DEM in question; high triangulation errors are always bad, whereas a low triangulation error means the DEM is internally consistent but may still be offset from the 'true elevation' of the object in question.
 Adjusting for this error involves incorporation of external datasets, the geodetic locations of which have been determined a priori (Beyer et al., 2018).

-2.3 The Chicago method
+2.2 The Chicago method

-The "Chicago pipeline" (Mayer and Kite, 2016) uses only ISIS and ASP routines to produce HiRISE and CTX DEMs.
-CTX DEMs are crucial in the Chicago pipeline as they go on to serve as an intermediate data bridge to help co-register the HiRISE DEMs to lower-resolution datasets.
-CTX EDRs are prepared for ASP with ISIS routines that assign spice kernels and then correct the input images radiometrically.
-The ASP bundle_adjust tool is then used to minimize triangulation error and minimize artefacts in the final DEM.
-These bundle-adjusted but non-map-projected images are passed to stereo, which generates a low-resolution initial DEM.
-The original CTX EDRs (prepared for the previous step) can then be passed to the ASP mapproject tool, alongside this initial lowresolution DEM onto which the images are projected.
-This helps ensure Stereo has the maximum probability of success on steep slopes.
-The map-projected images are then passed to stereo and point2dem, producing both a full-resolution DEM and a point cloud.
+The 'Chicago pipeline' (Mayer and Kite, 2016) uses only ISIS and ASP routines to produce HiRISE and CTX DEMs.
+CTX DEMs are crucial in the Chicago pipeline as they go on to serve as an intermediate data-bridge to help coregister the HiRISE DEMs to lower-resolution datasets.
+CTX EDRs are prepared for ASP with ISIS routines that assign spice kernels and then radiometrically correct the input images.
+The ASP bundle-adjust tool is then used to minimise triangulation error and minimise artefacts in the final DEM.
+These bundle-adjusted but non-map-projected images are passed to Stereo, which outputs a low-resolution initial DEM.
+The original CTX EDRs (prepared for the previous step) can then be passed to the ASP mapproject tool, alongside this initial low-resolution DEM onto which the images are projected.
+This orthorectification helps ensure Stereo has the maximum probability of success on steep slopes.
+The map-projected images are then passed to Stereo and point2dem, producing both a full-resolution DEM and a point cloud.
 The final step takes the output point cloud and uses the ASP pc_align function to align the CTX point cloud to the MOLA point EDR (PEDR) data.
 A maximum displacement parameter is passed to the tool from inspection of the MOLA PEDR and the DEM from the previous step.
 Pc_align can use one of several least-cost algorithms to match two point clouds iteratively until they converge.